oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

     type that is derived from) with the types (of nodes or groups) in the list_of_valid_target_types.

-- trigger_definitions: represents the optional map
-  of [trigger definitions](#trigger-definition) for the policy; these triggers apply in addition to the triggers defined in the policy type.
+- trigger_definitions: represents the optional map of trigger definitions) for the policy; these triggers apply in addition to the triggers defined in the policy type.

 <!----
 {"id": "1173", "author": "Calin Curescu", "date": "2020-05-06T10:56:00Z", "comment": "!!!
 What is the meaning of these triggers\n  here w.r.t. the triggers defined in the policy type?  \n  I assume we should allow the definition of new triggers, that are used\n  in addition to the triggers defined in the policy type.  \n  But, in interface we did not allow to add new operations or\n  notifications.", "target": "trigger_definitions: represents the optional map\n  of [trigger definitions](#trigger-definition) for the policy; these\n  triggers apply in addition to the triggers defined in the policy\n  type."}-->

-### Example

 The following represents a policy definition:
 ```
   - my_compute_placement_policy:
-      type: tosca.policies.placement
+      type: placement
       description: Apply my placement policy to my application’s servers
       targets: [ my_server_1, my_server_2 ]
       # remainder of policy definition left off for brevity
 ```
-## Trigger definition
+## 16.5 Trigger Definition

-A trigger definition defines the event, condition and action that is used to “trigger” a policy with which it is associated.

-### Keynames
+A trigger definition defines an *event, condition, action* tuple associated with a policy.

 <!----
 {"id": "1181", "author": "Matt Rutkowski", "date": "2017-09-26T11:38:00Z", "comment": "RECALL; Policy type defn were to be consumed by a \u201cPolicy Engine\u201d that would create events on a known event monitoring service.
 We need to create diagram and explain the event-condition-action flow of policy (defn.)", "target": "Keynames"}-->